Bboy9090/GhostWriter-/README.md

 - ❌ Never syncs data to the cloud
 - ❌ Never exports data (security by design)

-**Important:** This tool is designed for organizing card metadata only.
+**Important:** This tool is designed for organizing card metadata and personal spending tracking only.
 Keep your actual full card numbers and CVVs in a proper password manager or secure vault.

 ---